sarah-weatherbee/shotz/README.md

 # shotz

 ## Description
-A website to keep track of movies and their shooting locations
+A website to keep track of movies and their shooting locations.

 ## Screenshots
 ![image of shotz](https://raw.githubusercontent.com/sarah-weatherbee/shotz/master/src/styles/screenshots/shotz_shot.png)